 How will you support my child’s mental health and wellbeing during their time at home?

-Throughout the week there are wellbeing/reflection slots timetabled into every year group’s learning.
 We also recommend, when not accessing their learning, as much time away from screens as possible.
 It is essential to maintain a healthy balance away from their Remote Education and pupils should take some time each day away from a screen to engage with their environment and the people around them.

 - Daily exercise - this has been proven to have a positive impact on wellbeing in all age groups.